ovrjs/ovr/apps/docs/src/server/docs/02-render.md

 ---
-title: Components
+title: Rendering
-description: Async generator JSX
+description: Easily parallelize async operations and render strings with ovr.
 ---

-## Basics
+## JSX

 Components are functions that return a `JSX.Element`.
 Use them to declaratively describe and reuse parts of your HTML.